 - Students complete educational requirements for certification

 If you have already earned a master's degree in a related field, you may qualify for our CAGS program.
-An interview and transcript review can be completed prior to applying to determine eligibility.
+A transcript review can be completed prior to applying to determine eligibility.

 - To receive course credit, a course must be comparable to the Eastern University course in terms of major topics, concepts, and objectives